 Massachusetts Inmate Records

-Massachusetts inmate records are the official documents containing personal and administrative information about individuals incarcerated in correctional and detention facilities in the Commonwealth of Massachusetts.
-Personal inmate records including identifying information such as name, gender, age, race, booking photo, and inmate number.
+Massachusetts inmate records are official documents containing personal and administrative information about individuals incarcerated in correctional and detention facilities in the Commonwealth of Massachusetts.
+Personal inmate records include identifying information such as name, gender, age, race, booking photo, and inmate number.
 Administrative records provide details of inmates' arrival, stay, and release from Massachusetts correctional facilities.
-Massachusetts upholds citizens’ rights to view and obtain copies of these records as long as they are public and non-confidential.
+Per the Massachusetts Public Records Law, residents may view and obtain copies of inmate records as long as the documents are non-confidential.

 How to Contact an Inmate in Massachusetts